2. MATERIAL ACCOUNTING POLICIES

 c) Other Revenue

-• Interest income: Interest income is recognized as interest accrues using the effective interest method ("EIR") that is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument to the net carrying amount of the financial asset.
+• Interest income: Interest income is recognised as interest accrues using the effective interest method ("EIR") that is the rate that exactly discounts estimated future cash receipts through the expected life of

-• Rental income: Rental income arising from operating leases or on investment properties is accounted for on a straight-line basis over the lease terms & included in other nonoperating income in Statement of Profit and Loss.
+• Rental income: Rental income arising from operating leases or on investment properties is accounted for on a straight-line basis over the lease terms & included in other non¬ operating income in Statement of Profit and Loss.

 • Insurance Claims: Insurance claims are accounted for as and when admitted by the concerned authority.